- Masturbating and not masturbating are both normal behaviors.

 - To get to know their body.
 Masturbation can help teach you what feels good and what doesn’t.
 Knowing what kinds of touching bring you pleasure is empowering.

 - To relax.
-Since masturbation is pleasurable, some teens masturbate to relax or relieve emotional stress or sexual tension.
+Since masturbation is pleasurable, some teens masturbate to relax, relieve emotional stress, or sexual tension.

 Is masturbation common?

 Masturbation is very common.
-Research studies have shown that both girls and guys masturbate.
 It can become more frequent as teens get older and it’s a normal part of growing up.

 When do people usually begin masturbating?